 What is uninsured motorist coverage?

-Uninsured motorist coverage is a type of car insurance that protects you if you’re involved in an accident where the at-fault party does not have insurance, also known as an uninsured motorist.
+Uninsured motorist coverage is a type of car insurance that protects you if you are involved in an accident where the at-fault party does not have insurance; they are an uninsured motorist.
 Without this type of insurance, you’d be stuck paying out of pocket for any injury or damage that resulted from the accident.

 What is the difference between uninsured and underinsured motorist coverage?